 Please note that the documents on this page may not comply with WCAG 2.1 AA standards.

-While the project was in the early stages of design, Somerset Council and NNB GenCo (EDF Energy) signed a Planning Performance Agreement which embodied the collective, overarching vision for the development.
+While the project was in the early stages of design, Somerset Council and NNB GenCo (EDF Energy) signed a Planning Performance Agreement (PDF 720KB) which embodied the collective, overarching vision for the development.

-The themes in the Agreement were refined during the planning process to form the ‘Dillington Vision‘.
+The themes in the Agreement were refined during the planning process to form the ‘Dillington Vision (PDF 108KB)‘.
 They are a set of objectives focused on the following areas of economic development: education, employment and skills, a low carbon future, housing and community wellbeing – through which the maximum benefit from the nuclear development could be derived.